- Promote socially fair transition of women, youth and most vulnerable groups in the Western Balkans

 - Signing of the Declaration of the Western Balkans Partners on Roma Integration as part of EU accession facilitated

 - Roma Integration Roadmaps 2019-2021 and tailored-made measures prepared

 - Youth Lab project launched as of January 2020 with the objective to spur development of youth policies and inclusion of youth in decision-making in the region

 - Mapping of youth policies, mechanisms and donor activities in the Western Balkans conducted

 - Ongoing promotional campaign on Women’s Economic Empowerment and work on devising a strategic roadmap on women’s economic empowerment, including women in STEM

-This requires stronger social integration in the societies and deeper engagement in the human capital development actions.
+Nevertheless, 77% of the WB youth recognises the value of regional cooperation, which is perceived as the main prerequisite for better political, economic, and security situation.
+The significance and the potential of regional cooperation can highly impact stronger social integration in the societies and deeper engagement in the human capital development actions.
 Ensuing economic and health crisis caused by the COVID-19 pandemic only exacerbated socio-economic gaps and underlined already existing inequalities.
 Acting as a leading mechanism for regional cooperation in South East Europe, the RCC has taken over the task to encourage stronger engagement of women, youth and Roma and promote their leadership in social and economic development through its targeted actions in line with the European Pillar of Social Rights.